CZ-NIC/knot/doc/man_kdig.rst

 **+**\ [\ **no**\ ]\ **json**
   Use JSON for output encoding (RFC 8427).

-**+noidn**
+**+**\ [\ **no**\ ]\ **idnin**
-  Disable the IDN transformation to ASCII and vice versa.
+  Use IDN transformation to domain names on input.
 IDN support depends on libidn2 availability during project building!

+  The default is to process IDN input when standard output is a tty.
+The IDN processing on input is disabled when kdig output is redirected to files, pipes, and other non-tty file descriptors.

+  If used in *common-settings*, all IDN transformations are disabled.
+If used in the individual query *settings*, transformation from ASCII is disabled on output for the particular query.
+Note that IDN transformation does not preserve domain name letter case.

+**+**\ [\ **no**\ ]\ **idnout**
+  Use IDN transformation to domain names on input.
+IDN support depends on libidn2 availability during project building!

+  The default is to process puny code on output when standard output is a tty.
+  The puny code processing on output is disabled when kdig output is redirected to files, pipes, and other non-tty file descriptors.

   If used in *common-settings*, all IDN transformations are disabled.
 If used in the individual query *settings*, transformation from ASCII is disabled on output for the particular query.
 Note that IDN transformation does not preserve domain name letter case.

 Notes
 -----